-For 2015, Niagara-on-the-Lake Hydro has engaged a third-party organization to conduct a new customer satisfaction survey.
-This statistical survey canvasses a number of key areas including power quality and reliability, price, billing and payments, communications, and the overall customer service experience.
-There is a cost to surveys, which is ultimately passed on to the customer, which Niagara-on-the-Lake Hydro respects and seeks to minimize while still getting this valuable feedback from customers.
+In 2015, Niagara-on-the-Lake Hydro engaged a third-party organization to conduct a new customer satisfaction survey in collaboration with a number of other small electricity distributors.
+The posted result, 87%, was the combined positive and neutral response to an overall satisfaction question and was about average within this group of distributors.
+This survey used a different scoring methodology so the results are not comparable with previous years or with the results of many other distributors.
+There is a cost to surveys, which is ultimately passed on to the customer, which Niagara-on-the-Lake Hydro respects and seeks to minimize.